 This form must be completed and sent to the Examiner in the envelope with the scripts.
-Cer Centre Number 1 Supervisor's Results the in Question 1 and Question 2 on a spare copy of 's Results' and showing the Centre number and 2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
-These should include reference to: (a) (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or mate rials; (c) accidents to apparatus or materials; (d) assistance with respect to colour-blindnes S.
+Cen Centre Number Name of Centre 1 Supervisor's Results pervisor's Results Please submit details of the readings obtained in Question 1 and Question 2 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number and appropriate session/laboratory number .
+2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
+These should include reference to: (a) any general difficulties encountered in making preparation;(b) difficulties due to faulty apparatus or materials; (c) accidents to apparatus or materials;